yetanalytics/lrsql/doc/reactions.md

 ### JSON Format

 Reaction data is stored internally in JSON format.
-For an example, see the [developer documentation](dev.md#reaction-json).
+The Reactions spec, including a JSON example, can be found [here](reactions/spec.md).

 [<- Back to Index](index.md)